SwayamGupta12345/ChatterlyAI/README.md

 <img width="1919" height="907" alt="Screenshot 2025-12-09 211708" src="https://github.com/user-attachments/assets/61068eee-f25d-4bf7-8c5f-70d39a1365c0" />

-##What this project does
+## What this project does
-This is an complete collabrative AI chatbot that can also be accessed, changed, worked-in and all the other by other person or friend in real-time with an complete chat system integrated directly into it so there there is not hassel in changing apps to send an ai message or refreshing everything just there and easey to handle
+ChatterlyAI is a full-stack, collaborative AI chat platform that lets multiple users interact with AI in real-time.
+It integrates a Next.js frontend with three independent backend services, providing a seamless chat experience without switching apps or refreshing pages.
+The system is designed to be easy to set up and extend, allowing contributors to experiment, modify, and enhance the platform collaboratively.

 This repository contains:
 - The **official frontend**